mauricechiodo/eim-case-studies/course/AI/autocars.md

 in this case, are likely to underestimate the how much attention they need to pay to the surroundings [4].
 There is also the problem that multiple (primarily human) failings led to a disastrous outcome.
 The individual failings wouldn't necessarily have resulted in the same outcome, but the errors compounded to produce a devastating but unpredictable event.
-This shows how careful we need to be about new technology, and maybe a 'race' to get autonomous vehicles into the public domain isn't the safest way to go about this technological advancement.
+This shows how careful we need to be about new technology; indeed, maybe a 'race' to get autonomous vehicles into the public sphere isn't the safest way to go about this technological advancement.

 ### References